jyotishkoroy/Argricultural_Arduino-Project/README.md

 The NPK and moisture sensor will collect data from the soil and store the information in SD card.
-The raw values from the sensors will be sent to the Mobile/ Laptop when connected via USB/ wifi module.
+The raw values from the sensors will be sent to the Mobile/ Laptop when connected via USB/ Bluetooth module.
 The algorithm in the application will calculate the values and give the final Output.